anoetzel/todo/README.md

 The backend I have obtained, my work was frontend.

-For styling I used bootstrap.
+For styling I used Bootstrap.